 A nation's own level of income affects its imports the same way it affects consumption.
 As consumers have more income, they will buy more goods and services.
 Because some of those goods and services are produced in other nations, imports will rise.
 An increase in real GDP thus boosts imports; a reduction in real GDP reduces imports.
-Figure 30.2 "U.S. Real GDP and Imports, 1960-2010" shows the relationship between real GDP and the real level of import spending in the United States from 1960 through 2010.
+Figure 30.2 "U.S. Real GDP and Imports, 1960-2011" shows the relationship between real GDP and the real level of import spending in the United States from 1960 through 2011.
 Notice that the observations lie close to a straight line one could draw through them and resemble a consumption function.

-Figure 30.2 U.S. Real GDP and Imports, 1960-2010
+Figure 30.2 U.S. Real GDP and Imports, 1960-2011

-The chart shows annual values of U.S. real imports and real GDP from 1960 through 2010.
+The chart shows annual values of U.S. real imports and real GDP from 1960 through 2011.
 The observations lie quite close to a straight line.

-Source: Bureau of Economic Analysis, NIPA Table 1.1.6 (Revised November 23, 2010).
-Data are through the third quarter of 2010.
+Source: Bureau of Economic Analysis, NIPA Table 1.1.6 (revised February 29, 2012).